 One of the breakthroughs in awareness I have made while writing on “The Mystical Voice” is in finally coming to the realization that logical thought that is without contradiction can always tell us if something is true or false.
 There was a time I did not feel this way, reasoning “we cannot explain everything with logic,” as I said earlier.
 I have since changed my feelings on this after much seeking, questioning, thinking, observation, and awareness as I have come to realize the fact that contradictions are always false, just like the notion of “round squares;” that is to say – things which logically cannot exist, do not exist.
 A square can never be a circle and a circle can never be a square, because they each possess qualities unique unto themselves the other does not possess.
 A square cannot hold the qualities of both itself and a circle at the same time, because the qualities of each are mutually exclusive.
 That is why “round squares” cannot exist, and therefore do not exist.

-The mental stress which arises from the psychological discomfort we experience when we hold two or more contradictory beliefs, ideas, and values at the same time, or are confronted by new information or evidence that conflicts with existing beliefs, ideas, or values, is known in psychology as “cognitive dissonance.”
+The mental stress which arises from the psychological discomfort we experience when we hold two or more contradictory beliefs, ideas, or values at the same time, or are confronted by new information or evidence that conflicts with existing beliefs, ideas, or values, is known in psychology as “cognitive dissonance.”
 This discomfort we experience is an indicator we are not being honest with ourselves, and the fact that contradictions are always false.
 We know this instinctively from our experience of cognitive dissonance, and we also know this logically since contradictions are always self-negating and are therefore self-invalidating.
 We often attempt to relieve our cognitive dissonance by engaging in doublethink – which is the holding of two or more contradictory beliefs, ideas, and values at the same time while experiencing a profound lack of cognitive dissonance by being either completely unaware of or in denial of any conflict or contradiction.
 An excellent example of the application of doublethink, is a response many have to the reality of death.
 Most of us would like to believe we will live forever, yet the undeniable fact is that we all die.
 In order to relieve the cognitive dissonance between our beliefs and reality, we invent concepts like God, the afterlife, “other realms of existence,” etc. – which are our “answer” to facts we cannot accept.
 But these “answers” we create to help relieve the stress from our inability or unwillingness to accept reality are nothing more than other contradictory ideas, which must therefore be false.
 We can relieve our cognitive dissonance by either accepting reality, or deny it with things like doublethink, and inventions of our own making to pacify our hopes and fears.
 Regardless of what we think and how we try to cleverly work around it, truth is an objective reality, and is not “relative,” nor merely an opinion or a belief, but is instead what is actually true, regardless of what we believe.
 If truth was “subjective” and “relative,” then we would never experience cognitive dissonance in the first place, because then there would be no conflict between what we believe or want to be true, and what is actually true.
 If nothing was actually true, then there would be nothing against which we could experience cognitive dissonance.

 Much of religious belief requires we accept as true that which contradicts itself.
 It requires we accept “round squares” – that we betray the Truth our logical, rational mind knows for a fact cannot be True, and that we ignore or deny our cognitive dissonance rather than question it.
 This is the essence of the problem with religious belief.
 There even seems to be a kind of pride from the religious in believing what is logically impossible, despite the lack of evidence to support their beliefs.
 This is echoed in Jesus’ words from John 20:29, “Blessed are those who have not seen and yet have believed.”
 While some think this is admirable, I find it gullible and dishonest, just as it would not be fair, just, or truthful to convict someone of a crime without evidence, or honest to believe in the Loch Ness Monster without evidence.
 It is also fundamentally dishonest to believe in logical contradictions because it is the exact same thing as believing “round squares” exist, which everyone knows cannot exist.
 This tends to be of little or no concern to many, because the acceptance of doublethink from our religious beliefs and other self-validating beliefs, greatly reduces the cognitive dissonance we experience between what is actually true, and what we believe to be true.
 The bottom line is, we believe in things, even if they are contradictory because we want to believe in them in order to relieve our cognitive dissonance between what we want to believe, and what is actually true.
 There are many other ways several religions and belief systems are able to accomplish this acceptance of the self-contradictions of their beliefs from their followers.
 Three of them are as follows: